-This section should contain an adequate number of sales to provide the reader with the current market conditions concerning this property type.
+This section shouldmust contain an adequate number of sales to provide the reader with the current market conditions concerning this property type.
 Sales data should be recent and specific for the property type being appraised.
 The sales must be confirmed with buyer, seller, or an individual knowledgeable of the transaction.

-Minimum content of the sales should include
+Minimum content of the sales should must include: